 Joe Hennig, better known to WWE fans as Curtis Axel, once said in an interview with Sports Illustrated’s Justin Barrasso that it was a cursed blessing being the son of Curt Hennig.

-Axel continued, “It’s a common misconception, because my father is a Hall of Famer and a major star in this business, that the path was paved for me.
-But that’s the furthest thing from the truth.”
+Axel continued, “It’s a common misconception, because my father is a WWE Hall of Famer and a major star in this business, that the path was paved for me.
+But that’s the furthest thing from the truth.

 "Some generational guys start their training on the WWE payroll, but I didn’t."

 How Curtis Axel Got His Start in Wrestling